TillF/WASA-SED/README.md

 WASA-SED Model
 --------------
-WASA-SED is a numerical model for simulation hydrological and sediment fluxes from meso-scale catchments (Mueller et al., 2010).
+WASA-SED is a numerical model for simulation hydrological and sediment fluxes from meso-scale catchments [(Mueller et al., 2010)](https://www.geosci-model-dev.net/3/275/2010/gmd-3-275-2010.pdf).
-This repository contains documentation, sample data set and source code.
+This repository contains source code and documentation.

-All rights under the stated license (see ```license.txt```) of the WASA-SED code are with the SESAM-Project and successors, c/o Till Francke, Universität Potsdam, Karl-Liebknecht-Str.
+All rights under the stated license (see [```license.txt```](https://github.com/TillF/WASA-SED/blob/master/license.txt)) of the WASA-SED code are with the SESAM-Project and its successors, c/o Till Francke, Universität Potsdam, Karl-Liebknecht-Str.
 24-25, 14473 Potsdam, Germany, please contact the maintainer of this repository, e.g. via the 'Issues' function.

 ******************************
 WASA-SED is a large and complex hydrological and sediment transport model.
 It is not a polished point-and-click GUI tool.
 Extensive knowledge of its design, purpose, and limitations is required in order to apply it properly.
-See license.txt for terms of use.
+See [```license.txt```](https://github.com/TillF/WASA-SED/blob/master/license.txt) for terms of use.
 ******************************

 Contents
 --------
 * docs/: Directory containg the documentation
   * CONTRIBUTING.md: Guidelines for modifying the code
-  * index.md: technical documentation (also available via https://tillf.github.io/WASA-SED/, replaces Wasa_Documentation.doc)
+  * index.md: technical documentation (also available via https://tillf.github.io/WASA-SED/)
   * variables.ods: List of variables used in the source code (incomplete)
   * tutorial_wasa_input.zip: Example input to run the model